zooktech/amsterdam/README.md

-amsterdam
+Amsterdam
 =========

-Java throughput management library
+A java library for throughput management.